Koobi

-Koobi is tilapia salted dried fish in Ghana.
+Koobi is the Akan name for salted, dried tilapia originating from Ghana.
 The fish has an indigenous flavor in stews and soup in the Ghanaian local delicacies.
-It is used to prepare Ghanaian foods such as fufu, soup, plantain and stew and other local Ghanaian cuisines.
+It is used to prepare Ghanaian foods such as garden egg stew, okro stew, kontomire stew and other local Ghanaian cuisines.

 Preparation

 Koobi is processed by placing the fresh tilapia in a basin with salt in the fish chest.
 Use the salt to cover the fish for 3 days.
 After the 3 days, remove it and dry it in the sun for 5 days or until all the water is drained.